Going for the One: Side two

-Artwork
+Artwork and design

-In addition to a change of producers and engineers, Going for the One also marked a departure in the cover artists.
-Since 1971, they had worked with Roger Dean who became known for his surreal and fantastical landscapes and designed their distinctive logo.
-While the band were recording Dean presented his idea for the cover painting, which had pieces of rock floating in the sky with the largest piece containing trees and a pool of water.
-The design was to be a conceptual sequel to his work produced on their first live album, Yessongs (1973).
-Dean said he flew to Montreux to discuss his ideas with the band but only met with Anderson, who was uninterested in his suggestions and instead, presented a rough design of what he wanted Dean to create.
-Anderson, however, claimed that while the band approached Dean to design the cover, he was unwilling to visit them.
-Howe claimed "a certain member" was no longer interested in working with Dean, which ended their collaboration until Drama (1980); in his 2021 memoir All My Yesterdays he attributes that to a "misunderstanding".
+In addition to a change of producers and engineers, Going for the One marked a major departure in the band's choice of cover artists.
+Since 1971, Yes had collaborated exclusively with Roger Dean, who became famous for his surreal, fantastical landscapes and had designed the band's distinctive "bubble" logotype.
+While the band were recording, Dean traveled to Montreux to present a painting concept for the cover, which depicted fragments of rock floating in the sky, with the largest piece hosting trees and a pool of water—intended as a conceptual sequel to his artwork for the live album Yessongs (1973).
+Dean recalled that Anderson dismissed his ideas, presenting a rough sketch of his own design requirements instead.
+Conversely, Anderson claimed that the band had approached Dean to design the sleeve but that the artist was unwilling to visit them in Switzerland.
+Guitarist Steve Howe noted that "a certain member" was simply no longer interested in working with Dean, ending their collaboration until Drama (1980); in his 2021 memoir, Howe attributed the temporary split to a "misunderstanding".